GERD or 'reflux'

 How can you care for yourself when you have gastroesophageal reflux disease (GERD)?

-- Do not smoke or chew tobacco.
-Smoking can make GERD worse.
-If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
+• Try to quit smoking or chewing tobacco, or cut back as much as you can.
+If you need help quitting, talk to your doctor about quit-tobacco programs and medicines.
 These can increase your chances of quitting for good.

-- If you have GERD symptoms at night, raise the head of your bed 6 to 8 inches by putting the frame on blocks or placing a foam wedge under the head of your mattress.
+• If you have GERD symptoms while trying to sleep, raise the head of your bed 6 to 8 inches by putting the frame on blocks or placing a foam wedge under the head of your mattress.
 (Adding extra pillows does not work.)

 Copyrighted material adapted with permission from Healthwise, Incorporated.
 This information does not replace the advice of a doctor.